hgabrali/llm-engineering-handbook/README.md

 After tokenization, each token index t ∈ {0, ..., V-1} is mapped to a dense vector via an embedding lookup matrix E ∈ ℝ^(V×d_model).

 #### Token Embeddings

 A learned matrix.
 Each row is a d-dimensional vector.
-These are trained end-to-end; geometrically, semantically similar tokens cluster (though this is less interpretable than word2vec because context is handled by attention, not co-occurrence statistics alone).
+These are trained end-to-end; geometrically, semantically similar tokens cluster.

 #### Positional Encodings

 Transformers have no inherent notion of sequence order — attention is permutation-equivariant.
 Positional encodings inject order information.

 **Sinusoidal (Vaswani et al. 2017):**